DannyBoyNYC/6-D3-radar-chart/readme.md

 }
 ```

-Let's also make our cloud circles somewhat translucent, so that larger circles don't completely cover their smaller neighbors.
+Make the cloud circles somewhat translucent, so that larger circles don't completely cover their smaller neighbors.

 ```css
 .cloud-dot {